LLMscribe/ShogScript/README.md

 2. Create a comprehensive set of tutorials and guides to help users adopt and utilize ShogScript effectively.
 3. Empower users to create their own domain-specific ShogScripts, further enhancing customization and user experience.
 4. Continuously refine and expand the language based on user feedback and evolving AI capabilities.
-5. Explore integrations with other AI platforms, chatbots, and NLP tools.
+5. Explore ShogScript workshops for everyday users and integrations with other AI platforms, chatbots, and NLP tools.

 ## Contributing